Written By: Fiona Stockard

 • They’re a great transitional living space.
 In fact, the whole point of sober living is to help addicts and alcoholics move seamlessly from substance abuse treatment to the real world.

-• They’re drug and alcohol free.
+• They’re drug and alcohol-free.
 Residents usually sign a contract upon entering a sober house.
-If they relapse, they violate the contract and are promptly kicked out.
+Relapsing violates the contract and tenants are promptly kicked out.
 Responsible halfway houses will then work to get the resident into a treatment center or detox.

 • Through this “sobriety contract,” house meetings, drug tests, breathalyzers, and community support, recovery houses offer accountability that helps those in early-sobriety.

-• They offer structure that’s incredibly beneficial for those transitioning from rehab back to the world.
-Any responsible sober house will require residents have a job, are in school, or are volunteering.
+• They offer structure.
+Structure is incredibly beneficial for those transitioning from rehab back to the world.
+Any responsible sober house will require residents to have a job, are in school, or are volunteering.
 Responsible sober houses also require residents to attend a certain amount of twelve-step meetings, to have a sponsor, and to be involved in step work.

 • They offer week-to-week lease terms.
 This helps residents in early-recovery (who are usually in difficult financial situations) afford rent.
 Also, many recovery houses are more than willing to arrange payment plans.

 • Halfway houses are often affiliated with other transitional living facilities.
 These are places like three-quarter houses (a less structured version of halfway houses) and general sober living houses (a house where the only rule is those living there must be sober).

 Halfway houses, and other forms of sober living, definitely have some benefits.
 What about drawbacks, though?
 Are there reasons someone fresh from treatment shouldn’t go to one?